Tick The Correct Answer Questions

 10. Educated Guessing: A Last Resort

 If you're truly stuck, make an educated guess.
-Don't leave any questions unanswered unless there's a penalty for incorrect answers.
-Sometimes, eliminating even one or two incorrect options can significantly improve your odds.
+But don't leave any questions unanswered unless there's a penalty for incorrect answers.
+Sometimes, eliminating even one or two incorrect options can significantly improve your odds That's the whole idea..

 Understanding Different Question Types and Their Nuances